quicwg/base-drafts/draft-ietf-quic-transport.md

 number of bits required to represent the packet number is reduced by including only the least significant bits of the packet number.

-The encoded packet number is protected as described in Section 5.4 of
+The encoded packet number is protected as described in {{header-protect}}.
-{{QUIC-TLS}}.

 Prior to receiving an acknowledgement for a packet number space, the full packet number MUST be included; it is not to be truncated as described below.